svichas/CSSPerformace/readme.md

 ## CSS selectors performance
 We humans read left to right but browsers read CSS selectors from right to left.
 It's more efficient for a browser to start at the right-most element (the one it knows it wants to style) and work its way back up the DOM tree than it is to start high up the DOM tree and take a journey down that might not even end up at the right-most selector–also known as the key selector.
-For an in-depth reason as to why they browsers do this [discussion](https://stackoverflow.com/questions/5797014/why-do-browsers-match-css-selectors-from-right-to-left).
+For an in-depth reason as to why they browsers do this check this [discussion](https://stackoverflow.com/questions/5797014/why-do-browsers-match-css-selectors-from-right-to-left).

 - Use single class selectors.
 - Don't use star(*) as a child selector.